Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 #### Cloud Code Scripts
 * GrantEventReward:
   * Parameters: `none`
-  * Script: `Assets/StreamingAssets/Seasonal Events/GrantEventReward.js`
+  * Script: `Assets/Use Case Samples/Seasonal Events/Cloud Code/GrantEventReward.js`

 _**Note**:
-The Cloud Code scripts included in StreamingAssets are just local copies, since you can't see the sample's dashboard.
-Changes to these script files will not have any effect._
+The Cloud Code scripts included in the `Cloud Code` folder are just local copies, since you can't see the sample's dashboard.
+Changes to these scripts will not affect the behavior of this sample since they will not be automatically uploaded to Cloud Code service._